Astronomy Essentials

 Two thin green horizontal streaks in dark starry sky.

-Bottom line: In 2024, watch for Leonids after midnight until dawn on November 18.
+Bottom line: In 2026, watch for Leonids after midnight on November 17 through dawn on November 18.
 The radiant point rises around midnight and is highest in the sky at dawn.
-A waning gibbous moon will interfere with Leonid meteors this year.
+A first quarter moon will interfere this year so only the brighter meteors will show.

 **Predicted peak times and dates for meteor showers are from the American Meteor Society.
 Note that meteor shower peak times can vary.